QubitPi/management-blogs/docs/_posts/2021-04-25-put-vs-post.md

 By definition, a PUT is idempotent.
 Do it as many times as you like, and the result is the same. `x=5` is idempotent.
 You can PUT a resource whether it previously exists, or not (eg, to Create, or to Update)!

 **POST updates a resource, adds a subsidiary resource, or causes a change.
-A POST is not idempotent, in the way that x++ is not idempotent.
+A POST is not idempotent, in the way that `x++` is not idempotent.

+By this argument, PUT is for creating when you know the URL of the thing you will create.
+POST can be used to create when you know the URL of the "factory" or manager for the category of things you want to create.

+so:

+    POST /expense-report

+or:

+    PUT /expense-report/10929